arcjet/arcjet-js/body/README.md

   </a>
 </p>

-[Arcjet][arcjet] utilities for getting the body from a Node.js Stream
+[Arcjet][arcjet] utilities for getting the body from a Node.js Stream.

 ## Installation